-Another option is to hike Carlton Peak, which is popular with rock climbers, hikers, and snowshoers.
-This trail is especially lovely in the spring and fall when the foliage doesn’t block the expansive views.
+Another option is to hike Carlton Peak, which is a popular place to hike, rock climb, and snowshoe.
+This trail is especially lovely in the spring before the leaves have returned, blocking some breath-taking views.
+And, like most hikes on the North Shore, it’s gorgeous in the fall when the leaves turn vibrant colors.

 Just a short 15-minute drive south of Grand Marais, Cascade River State Park is a must-see stop.
 A few steps from the parking lot, you’ll encounter your first waterfall.
 Continue deeper into the park, and stop a few minutes later when you pass another waterfall.
 Walk up the incline and encounter yet another cascading waterfall.
 Everywhere I looked, I wanted to stop and take photos.